eduNEXT/eox-tenant/README.rst

 ----------
 Eox-tenant is a multi-tenancy django app for `edx-platform`_.
 It is build as an `openedx plugin`_ so even as a django app it will auto install in the larger edx-platform core code once installed in the same python environment.

 The code is written and maintained by `eduNEXT`_ and it is what we use to support our own multi-tenant services.
-It was created as an extension of the `microsites` and `site_configurations` features of the platform, but it has grown to completely replace them.
+It was initially created as an extension of the `microsites` and `site_configurations` features of the Open edX platform, but it has grown to completely replace them in order to support more robust multi tenancy model.

+If you are looking for professional development or support with multi tenancy or multi sites in the Open edX platform, you can reach out at sales@edunext.co

 .. _openedx plugin: https://github.com/edx/edx-platform/tree/master/openedx/core/djangoapps/plugins
 .. _edx-platform: https://github.com/edx/edx-platform/